Overview

 Hint

-The application can be launched with the info level, debug level or error level.
-The option does not take into account the case of the string.
-It will also work with a value such as DEBUG or Info.
+The environment variable does not take into account the case of the string.
+It will also work with a value such as debug or Info.

 • You can of course use both options in the same time :

-The application will then be launched in debug mode on the port 8000.
+The application will then be launched in DEBUG mode on the port 8080.

 With Docker